fdolsky321/UiPath_Activities/speech_recognition/README.md

 To enable more features to this Python script, we are using PyAudio library.
 Install this library the same way, as SpeechRecognition Library by using command:
 `python -m pip install PyAudio`
 It will install automatically the up-to-date version of PyAudio library.

 ---
+### Install Google API Client Library
+To be able to use Google API Client library, you have to install this library by using Pip.
+Just open the Command Prompt and run:
+`
+python -m pip install google-api-python-client
+`
+This will automatically install the up-to-date version of Google API Client library and you will be able to use Google Cloud for speech recognition.
+This library requires also API key.

+---
+### Install PocketSphinx
+To be able to use PocketSphinx library, you have to install this library by using Pip.
+Just open the Command Prompt and run:
+`
+python -m pip install PocketSphinx
+`
+This will automatically install the up-to-date version of PocketSphinx library and you will be able to use offline pocketsphinx for speech recognition.

+---
 ## Usage